 Python Version History

-Let’s have a detailed understanding about Python version 2 release dates and Python 3 release dates
+Let’s have a detailed understanding about Python 2 vs Python 3 release dates

 |S. No||Python 2 Version & Release Date||Python 3 Version & Release Date|